• Loading stock data...

 The “non-binding” agreement sees the league taking a 10% equity stake in the broadcaster, with ESPN picking up NFL Network and the rights to distribute RedZone to pay-TV operators.
 The stake is valued at between $2 billion and $3 billion, according to The Wall Street Journal.
 If approved, the NFL would continue to own RedZone and retain digital rights.
 It represents the latest in a string of transactions in which media partners are taking equity stakes in the leagues they televise and cover.

 The fact that it’s “non-binding” means the two sides still have to negotiate definitive terms, but experts say its announcement at this point is not unusual.
-Looming larger are the questions of whether President Donald Trump will wade into the situation and if regulators will decide the deal has potential anticompetitive or anti-consumer effects.
+Looming larger are the questions of whether President Donald Trump will wade into the situation and whether regulators will decide the deal has potential anticompetitive or anti-consumer effects.

-The league has already reached out to 30 Congressional offices to talk about how the deal will “result in greater consumer choice,” Reuters reported—indicating that, internally, the NFL understands there are potential roadblocks, even as it champions the agreement in public as one that will benefit fans and make it easier for consumers to watch football.
+The league has already reached out to 30 congressional offices to talk about how the deal will “result in greater consumer choice,” Reuters reported—indicating that, internally, the NFL understands there are potential roadblocks, even as it champions the agreement in public as one that will benefit fans and make it easier for consumers to watch football.
 Among the supposed benefits to consumers that ESPN and the NFL are touting is the potential for additional RedZones, including in college football, as well as the NBA and NHL.

 At least one lawmaker isn’t buying what the NFL and ESPN are selling.

-“If history tells us anything, billionaires in boardrooms are going to gouge hard-working Americans without thinking for a second of the impact on the fans,” Rep. Pat Ryan (D-N.Y.) told Front Office Sports.
+“If history tells us anything, billionaires in boardrooms are going to gouge hard-working Americans without thinking for a second of the impact on the fans,” Rep. Pat Ryan (D., N.Y.) told Front Office Sports.
 “I’m particularly concerned by any deal that would make games exclusive or unavailable for folks who can currently watch on cable.”
 In the aftermath of the ESPN deal, the league is reclaiming four NFL Network games and looking to possibly sell them in a package to streaming services, Bloomberg reported last week.

 Ryan pointed to Amazon’s exclusive Thursday Night Football package and 2024’s Peacock-only NFL playoff game as proof fans could lose out.
 “It’s time for Congress to re-examine sports leagues’ antitrust exemption and put power back where it belongs: with the fans,” he said.